Canoe: Plastic

-Royalex is a composite material, comprising an outer layer of vinyl and hard acrylonitrile butadiene styrene plastic (ABS) and an inner layer of ABS foam, bonded by heat treatment.
-As a canoe material, Royalex is lighter, more resistant to UV damage, is more rigid, and has greater structural memory than non-composite plastics such as polyethylene.
-Royalex canoes are, however, more expensive than aluminium canoes or canoes made from traditionally molded or roto-molded polyethylene hulls.
-It is heavier, and less suited for high-performance paddling than fiber-reinforced composites, such as fiberglass, kevlar, or graphite.
-Roto-molded polyethylene is a cheaper alternative to Royalex.
-Production of Royalex ceased in 2014.

 Folding canoes usually consist of a PVC skin around an aluminum frame.

-Inflatable: These contain no rigid frame members and can be deflated, folded, and stored in a bag.
-The more durable types consist of an abrasion-resistant nylon or rubber outer shell, with separate PVC air chambers for the two side tubes and the floor.
+Inflatable canoes contain no rigid frame members and can be deflated, inflated, folded, and stored in bags and boxes.
+The more durable types consist of an abrasion-resistant nylon or rubber outer shell with separate PVC air chambers for the two side tubes and the floor.

+Royalex — a composite material comprising an outer layer of vinyl and hard acrylonitrile butadiene styrene plastic (ABS) and an inner layer of ABS foam bonded by heat treatment — was another plastic alternative for canoes until 2014, when the raw composite material was discontinued by its only manufacturer.
+As a canoe material, Royalex is lighter, more resistant to UV damage, and more rigid, and has greater structural memory than non-composite plastics such as polyethylene.
+Canoes made of Royalex were, however, more expensive than canoes made from aluminum or from traditionally molded or roto-molded polyethylene hulls.
+Royalex is heavier and less suited for high-performance paddling than fiber-reinforced composites such as fiberglass, kevlar, or graphite.